With the release of 12-speed Di2, Shimano's E-Tube mobile apps gained a lot of new users.

 Assuming you are connecting to your bike to change settings or update firmware, forget about E-Tube Ride for now.
 The rest of this page is all about E-Tube Cyclist.

-Note: you can actually connect your bike to E-Tube Cyclist... sort of.
-If you try to pair a 12-speed Di2 bike in E-Tube Cyclist, the rear derailleur can be paired.
+Note: you can actually connect to your bike using E-Tube Ride.
+You can pair 12-speed Di2 rear derailleurs in E-Tube Ride.
 It doesn't do anything though.

 Install E-Tube Cyclist